flowsydev/flowsy-vue-task/README.md

 # Flowsy Vue Task

 Run async actions and keep track of their execution state and results in your Vue applications.
+Your async actions can be as simple as an iteration through some array elements or as complex as your business logic including backend calls.

 ## Install
 ```shell